bluenviron/gomavlib/README.md

     * custom reader/writer
   * automatic heartbeat emission
   * automatic stream requests to Ardupilot devices (disabled by default)
-* Provides a low-level API (`Parser`) with ability to decode/encode frames from/to a generic reader/writer
+* Provides a low-level API (`Transceiver`) with ability to decode/encode frames from/to a generic reader/writer
 * UDP connections are tracked and removed when inactive
 * Supports both domain names and IPs
 * Examples provided for every feature, comprehensive test suite, continuous integration